South Sudan: Returned refugees face a bleak future – DW – 07/10/2023

 South Sudan: Returned refugees face a bleak future

 Thousands of South Sudanese who had crossed into Sudan since 2012 when war broke out in their country have returned home.
-They are being settled in already congested camps for more than two million internally displaced persons (IDPs) that lack basic necessities like shelter, food, and water.
+They are being settled into already congested camps, for more than 2 million internally displaced persons, that lack basic necessities like shelter, food, and water.

 Reluctant returnees

-35-year-old Martha Nyakuma Mawech left South Sudan in 2013 after her village was attacked.
+Martha Nyakuma Mawech, 35, left South Sudan in 2013 after her village was attacked.
 She had to leave some of her family behind.
 She started a new life in Sudan and had planned to stay.

 "I did not think I would return home because South Sudan is still in crisis," Mawech told DW.
 "But I spoke constantly on the phone to my family, to find out how they were doing."